stemkov/disequilibrium_theory/README.txt

 The following R-packages are required: data.table, fields.

-You can also interact with version of the figures from main_figures.R in an accompanying R-Shiny app here: https://www.stemkovski.com/visualizations/ecological-acclimation-app
+You can also interact with a version of the figures from main_figures.R in an accompanying R-Shiny app here: https://www.stemkovski.com/visualizations/ecological-acclimation-app

 Please email Michael Stemkovski at m.stemkovski@gmail.com with any questions.